1997sck/python_projects/Background_window/README.md

                                    Inorder to change the Background window save the image in jpg format to the folder

-                                   save that image as random.jpg
+                                   name that image as random.jpg

                                    In the program SETDESKWALLPAPER i intialized to 20 if i run each time background window wallpaper will be changed